Endava-Sofia/endava_azuredevops_challenge/README.md

   1. Build Azure DevOps pipeline and deploy it on the Azure using a free subscription.

   a.
 Use a project you trust or you are familiar with from any Git repository you want to.
-    i.
         Examples: (https://github.com/HoussemDellai/WebAppWithDatabaseDemo ).
 Note: You have to be familiar with the source code that you are using.

    b.
 Present the pipeline in YML:
-        i.

             trigger: